-3.3.2 Top risks resulting from internal causes EDTF3 EDTF7 RISK RELATED TO THE POWER OF EXECUTION The new strategy calls for organisational changes, for a transformation of de-
+3.3.2 Top risks resulting from internal causes

+RISK RELATED TO THE POWER OF EXECUTION

 The new strategy calls for organisational changes, for a transformation of de Volksbank.
 Strategy implementation comes on top of the activities that had already started, for instance activities to improve internal control or incorporate (new) laws and regulations.
 This may result in activity accumulation.
 If we do not succeed in adequately responding to the developments, our strategy will fail and we will lack the power we intend to strengthen.
 Customers, society, our employees and shareholders as well as the supervisory authority will then be disappointed with the substance and pace of the changes.
 We are relying on the can-do attitude and collaboration within our organisation.